This post is also published on the official blog page of the Association for Solution Focused Hypnotherapists

 The essence of Solution Focused Brief Therapy is to have a hope-filled conversation and to explore in detail a client’s preferred future.
 A future where their hopes have been achieved.
 We work together to identify the possible resources and strengths they have to attain that future.

-Identifying what the client wants from the therapy will always be the forefront of the conversation.
+Identifying what the client wants from the therapy will always be at the forefront of the conversation.

 ‘”What are your best hopes from us working together?’”